Cartan calculus for $C^\infty$-ringed spaces: Background

 \begin{definition} A {\sf module of $\cin$-K\"ahler differentials} over a $\cin$-ring $\scC$ is an $\scC$-module $\Omega^1_\scC$ together with a $\cin$-derivation $d_\scC:\scC\to \Omega^1_\scC$, called the {\sf universal derivation}, with the following property: for any $\scC$-module $\scN$ and any derivation $X:\scC\to \scN$ there exists a unique map of modules $\varphi_X: \Omega^1_A\to \scN$ with

 \end{definition}

 \begin{remark} The module of $\cin$-K\"ahler differentials is not be confused with the module of ordinary algebraic K\"ahler differentials, since the two modules are quite different.
-For example G\'omez \cite{Gomez} shows that the cardinality of the set of algebraic K\"ahler differentials $\Omega^1_{\cin(\R^n), alg}$ of $\cin(\R^n)$ is at least the cardinality of the reals.
+For example G\'omez \cite{Gomez} shows that the cardinality of any set of generators of the module of algebraic K\"ahler differentials $\Omega^1_{\cin(\R^n), alg}$ of $\cin(\R^n)$ is at least the cardinality of the reals.
 Compare this with the fact that the module of $\cin$-K\"haler differentials $\Omega^1_{\cin(\R^n)}$ is isomorphic, as a $\cin(\R^n)$ module to the module of de Rham 1-forms $\bOmega^1 (\R^n)$, which is a free $\cin(\R^n)$ module of rank $n$ --- see \cite{LdR}. \end{remark}

 \begin{theorem}[Dubuc and Kock\cite{DK}] For any $\cin$-ring $\scC$ there exists a module of K\"ahler differentials $\Omega_\scC^1$ over $\scC$ together with a universal $\cin$-derivation $d_\scC:\scC\to \Omega_\scC^1$. \end{theorem} \begin{proof} See \cite{DK} for a proof when $\scC$ is an algebra of a Fermat theory.
 A shorter proof in the case when $\scC$ is a $\cin$-ring can be found in \cite{Joy}. \end{proof}